ozyurtf/self-learning/README.md

 In the next step, I prepared another model that is similar to recurrent neural network.
 When the truck is initialized to a random position and makes a couple of steps, the next time it chooses the steering angle, it takes all the actions that are made until that time when selecting the steering angle.

 To make things easier for the model, I started the training process from the positions that are very close to the target position.
-Then

 ### Results